OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 There are various issues with Winkler at low oxygen concentrations that have been described in the bibliography:
  -	In waters with concentrations below 5 $\mu$mol/kg, high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
 In more recent articles, scientist even avoid using Winkler at concentrations <20 $\mu$mol/kg {cite}`Thomsen2016`.
+ -	XXX add
+ -	Presence of extremely low concentrations of oxygen concentrations (nmol levels) in areas like the core of the Peruvian oxygen minimum zones.

 #### 100 / 0 % saturation protocol